Skip to main content

 Step 1.
 Write to the Director of Academic Registry asking them to review the outcome

-You need to follow this link to download a template of the AA2A form and send this to Director of Academic Registry within 14 days (including weekends) of receiving the decision of your Stage 1 appeal.
+You need to follow this link to download a template of the Stage 2 Review of an Academic Appeal Outcome (AA2A) form and send this to Director of Academic Registry within 14 days (including weekends) of receiving the decision of your Stage 1 appeal.

-Your request must be based on the decision in Stage 1 that a case was not established for your appeal.
-You can only request a review on the following grounds:
+Your request must be based on the decision in Stage 1 Appeal, and can only be made on the following grounds:

 You must include: